-Some countries, states, or provinces do not allow the exclusion or limitation of implied warranties or the limitation of incidental or consequential damages for certain products supplied to consumers, or the limitation of liability for personal injury, so the above limitations and exclusions may Governing Laws be limited in their application to you.
+Some countries, states, or provinces do not allow the exclusion or limitation of implied warranties or the limitation of incidental or consequential damages for certain products supplied to consumers, or the limitation of liability for personal injury, so the above limitations and exclusions may be limited in their application to you.
 When the implied warranties are not allowed to be excluded in their entirety, they will be limited to the duration of the applicable written warranty.
 This warranty gives you specific legal rights which may vary depending on local law.
-This Limited Warranty and Limitation of Liability shall be The United Nations Convention on Contracts for the governed by the laws of the Commonwealth of International Sale of Goods is hereby excluded in its Massachusetts, USA, and by the laws of the United States, entirety from application to this Limited Warranty and excluding their conflicts of laws principles.
-Limitation of Liability.